Open-Transactions/protocol-docs/content/doctypes/item.md

 ## Receipt Types

 * `replyNotice`
-    * for some special messages, server drop reply also into Nymbox to be guaranteed that the Nym will receive and process the message.
-Used in transaction `replyNotice`
+    * for some special messages, the server also drops the reply into Nymbox to guarantee that the Nym will receive and process the message.
+This is used in a `replyNotice` transaction
          * used as reply for messages: `issueAssetType`, `createAccount`, `deleteUser`, `deleteAssetAcct`, `processNymbox`, `processInbox`, `notarizeTransaction`
     * element `attachment` contains the reply message
     * TODO I do not see replyNotice in communication
 * `successNotice`
-    * seems that never used, see `successNotice` in [transaction](transaction.md)
+    * seems that this is never used, see `successNotice` in [transaction](transaction.md)

 ### Payment receipts